UNINETTSigma2/documentation/jobs/jobarrays.md

 ## Packaging smaller parallel jobs into one large

 There are several ways to package smaller parallel jobs into one large parallel job.
-The preferred way is to use Job Arrays.
+The preferred way is to use job arrays as above.
 Browse the web for many examples on how to do it.
 Here we want to present a more pedestrian alternative which can give a lot of flexibility.

-In this example we imagine that we wish to run 5 MPI jobs at the same time, each using 4 tasks, thus totalling to 20 tasks.
-Once they finish, we wish to do a post-processing step and then resubmit another set of 5 jobs with 4 tasks each:
+In this example we imagine that we wish to run a `bigmem` job with 5 MPI jobs at the same time, each using 4 tasks, thus totalling to 20 tasks.
+Once they finish, we wish to do a post-processing step:

-***WARNING: Currently, this does not work in the `normal` partition, only for `bigmem` jobs.
-We are trying to figure out why and if it can be fixed.***

 ```
 #!/bin/bash